jacekturek/fuzyecon/README.md

 > ℹ️ Fuzzy sets with the mathematical economics will show some insights into R and AI

-Here is the description on how to use some features of the fuzzy set "sets" lib:
+Computational methods solve economic models and analyze data.

-These topics are modeled in R:
+> Here is the list of topics that can be in this project:

 * demand theory
   * preference relations,